Prior-based Noisy Text Data Filtering: Fast and Strong Alternative For Perplexity: Details on experiments

-We pretrain our baselines for 6B token duration, repeating 2 times on 3B corpus.
-This is to inherit the plausibility of the setting in \cite{ankner2024ppl}.
-As shown in Figure 1 of \cite{ankner2024ppl}, the performance ranking of the baselines observed at 5B tokens remains consistent and stable across later stages of training.
-This shows that performance gaps between baselines are largely established around 5B token duration.
-Our work leverages this observation.
+To ensure experimental rigor despite our resource constraints, we followed the experimental setup of a representative paper that we conceptually inherit \cite{ankner2024ppl}.
+According to this study, the performance gap between baselines is established in the early phases of training. \cite{ankner2024ppl} reports downstream task performance up to 25 or 50B token duration, and it shows that the performance gaps between baselines observed at 5B token duration remain largely consistent throughout the last stage (Figure 1 of \cite{ankner2024ppl}).
+Our work leverages this observation, and this also aligns with our experiment in \autoref{fig:massive}.

-To elaborate, Section 3.5 of \cite{ankner2024ppl} explains that all models are trained with \textbf{2× data repetition}.
-Accordingly, the 5B token duration in Figure 1 corresponds to 2.5B tokens of data repeated twice.
-Our experimental setup uses 3B tokens repeated twice, which makes it directly comparable to the 5B token point in Figure 1 of \cite{ankner2024ppl}.
-Therefore, our experiment reproduces the training regime up to the 5B token mark in \cite{ankner2024ppl}.
+Particularly in \cite{ankner2024ppl}, all models are trained with 2× data repetition, and the 5B-token duration in Figure 1 of \cite{ankner2024ppl} corresponds to 2.5B tokens of data repeated twice.
+Our experimental setup also uses 3B tokens repeated twice (total 6B), which makes it directly comparable to the 5B-token point in Figure 1 of \cite{ankner2024ppl}.

-Additionally, \cite{li2024datacomp} also demonstrates similar patterns, where the performance ranking of the baselines remains consistent from the early stage.
+These trends are consistently observed in other works. li2024datacomp also demonstrates that the ranking of model performance is largely determined early in training and remains consistent.
+In addition, Figure 1 of diao2025climb clearly shows that the initial performance gaps are established in the early phases.